cyb3rxp/awesome-soc/ml_genai.md

 * Context: EDR, NDR, SEG, SWG, ITDR, CASB, etc. alert
 * Elments to be analyzed: artefacts associated to the alert, as well as the attack type itself as per the detected attack name
 * Use of Gen IA: quickly understand the attack type (TTP) and the ways it works, then determine wether the alert is confirmed or not, based on the information it contains.
-* Field feedback: can be useful but may lead to wrong assumtions if analysts don't take the time to deep dive and search, to go beyong the first Gen AI results.
+* Field feedback: can be useful but may lead to wrong assumptions if analysts don't take the time to deep dive and search, to go beyong the first Gen AI results.